• LOGIN

 What is Oracle Application Express?

-What are skills required for APEX Developers?
+What are the skills required for APEX Developers?

 SQL, PL/SQL are essential.
-HTML, CSS and JavaScript are good to have skills to understand and customize look and feel (themes, templates).
+HTML, CSS, and JavaScript are good to have skills to understand and customize look and feel (themes, templates).

 What are the uses of APEX?

-Builds professional looking web applications that are both fast and secure.
+Builds professional-looking web applications that are both fast and secure.

 Can be configured to use Oracle SSO and EBS fnd_user repository.